bfl-itp/syllabus/workflow.md

 ## Live Preview

 Your solution will be live at `http://USERNAME.github.io/REPOSITORY`.
+Note that after your initial push/sync, it may take up to ten minutes for the site to appear.

 ## Automatic Style Checking